SportNXT is a sports industry thought leadership summit where global industry leaders meet to create, share and connect.

-Friday 8 April is reserved for SportNXT and the Victorian Government to host curated site visits to selected sports infrastructure in and around Melbourne.
+The third day of the summit is reserved for SportNXT and the Victorian Government to host curated site visits to selected sport infrastructure in and around Melbourne.

-The content and agenda detailed represents the current themes for discussion.
-Please note: Agenda speakers, topics and schedule are subject to change.
-The conference will deliver a combination of in person, video and hybrid sessions
+The content and agenda detailed represents the themes covered at the 2022 summit.
+The conference was delivered via a combination of in person, video and hybrid sessions

 The good, bad and the ugly, a look at the state of sport and the forces and trends that will shape what comes next.